leonhard-s/auraxium/docs/usage/advanced/queries.rst

    query = auraxium.census.Query('character', character_id=5428072203494645969)

-This query can now be customised as per the :mod:`auraxium.census` module API.
+This query can now be customized as per the :mod:`auraxium.census` module API.

 For the purposes of this example, we will return the online status of all of a character's friends; an operation that is not possible in a single operation when using the object model: